astone282/draft-koldychev-pce-operational/draft-koldychev-pce-operational.md

 ERO:  Explicit Route Object is the path of the LSP encoded into a PCEP object.
 To represent an empty ERO object, i.e., without any subobjects, we use the notation "ERO={}".
-To represent an ERO
+To represent an ERO object containing some given sequence of subobjects, we use the notation "ERO={A}".

 # PCEP LSP Database